 Guaranteed scores apply only if no further study has been undertaken after completion of your secondary education or foundation program.

-- Submitting past VCE Unit 3/4 or equivalent studies
+Past VCE Unit 3/4 or equivalent studies

-English language requirements
+English language requirement

 English language programs